denten-books/plain-text/0-intro.md

-striving to write a short verse about language and genetics, whereupon I use a 'chemical alphabet' to translate this poem into a sequence of DNA for subsequent implantation into the genome of a bacterium (in this case, a microbe called Deinococcus radiodurans---an extremophile, capable of surviving, without mutation, in even the most hostile milieus, including the vacuum of outer space)."
+striving to write a short verse about language and genetics, whereupon I use a 'chemical alphabet' to translate this poem into a sequence of DNA for subsequent implantation into the genome of a bacterium (in this case, a microbe called *Deinococcus radiodurans*---an extremophile, capable of surviving, without mutation, in even the most hostile milieus, including the vacuum of outer space)."